allincowell/Mini-C-Compiler/README.md

 3. There are two alternate ways from here on.

-4. One way is to change Makefile directly: abra
+4. One way is to change Makefile directly:
 4.1) Open the “Makefile” in the folder and edit the file in two places.
 4.2) The first place is the “output.txt: a.out” label.
 4.3) Add “./a.out < check.c > out.txt” if one want to see the output in a file named out.txt.
 4.4) add “out.txt” in the “clean” label to remove the file “out.txt” once “make clean” is called.

 5. The other way avoids Makefile altogether:
 	Type the command “./a.out < check.c” to view the output in the terminal.